Huegoxaga/notes/linux/README.md

   - `:wq` or `ZZ`, save and quit.
   - `:q!` quit without save.
   - `:r <file>` insert file after current line.
-  - Enter `/keyword` to search keyword in the document.
+  - Enter `/keyword` to search the keyword in the document.
+It is case ssensitive

 ### SCP